Aliases for HLA-G Gene

 GeneCards Summary for HLA-G Gene

 HLA-G (Major Histocompatibility Complex, Class I, G) is a Protein Coding gene.
-Diseases associated with HLA-G include vaginal cancer and severe pre-eclampsia.
+Diseases associated with HLA-G include severe pre-eclampsia and vaginal cancer.
 Among its related pathways are Class I MHC mediated antigen processing and presentation and Actin Nucleation by ARP-WASP Complex.
 GO annotations related to this gene include protein homodimerization activity and peptide antigen binding.
 An important paralog of this gene is MR1.

 UniProtKB/Swiss-Prot for HLA-G Gene

 Involved in the presentation of foreign antigens to the immune system.
 Plays a role in maternal tolerance of the fetus by mediating protection from the deleterious effects of natural killer cells, cytotoxic T-lymphocytes, macrophages and mononuclear cells